 Employers should not ask that employees have a negative test to return to work.
 Because dead virus particles remain in a person's body even after they are no longer infectious, the COVID test may still come back as positive for up to 90 days after the person first tested positive.
 This means the test can’t determine when when someone is no longer contagious.
 When an employee's isolation is over, they are no longer considered contagious and can return to work.

 Essential Critical Infrastructure:

 For "Essential Critical Infrastructure Workers," businesses can utilize workers who are in quarantine and asymptomatic and if the business requires them to continue to function.
 This only applies to business specifically listed as essential critical infrastructure and for employees who must be in the office/field for the industry to function.
 If work can happen at home, and the employee is well enough to work, telework should continue.
-Any quarantined employee who is brought back must remain in quarantine in the rest of their lives and additional considerations are required.
+Any quarantined employee who is brought back must remain in quarantine in the rest of non-work activities for the duration of their quarantine period.
 This applies ONLY to critical infrastructure industries, as defined in the link above.
 Additional definitions from the state of California.
-CDC guidance on this process is here.
+CDC guidance on this process is here Essential Critical Infrastructure:.

 Still Have Questions?

 For questions about how to get a COVID test, general questions about COVID-19, or questions about general COVID guidelines, contact 211 by dialing 2-1-1 or 1-833-DIAL211.